Macquarie Cloud Services launches Azure Optimise self-service portal ‘Macquarie Lens’ in Australia

 “It’s not enough to simply optimise for cost.
 The Azure platform is the leader when it comes to compliance, so it was only natural to lead the way in this domain in line with the demand we’re seeing,” he said.

-“We’ve worked closely with our customers and VMware to develop this service and provide the critical insights needed to inform transformation.
+“We’ve worked closely with our customers and VMware by Broadcom to develop this service and provide the critical insights needed to inform transformation.
 It’s one of a number of new services we’ll be launching in the near future, as our Azure business goes from strength to strength.”

 “As customers transform their businesses to digital, they’re leveraging cloud as a platform for innovation, as well as to operate their entire environment with optimal cost, security and governance.